 At the time, the company explained the move as necessary to meet soaring demand for its vehicles in the Americas.
 Kia representatives also noted that the move allowed the company to benefit from Mexico’s numerous free trade agreements while mitigating the cost of high tariffs Mexico levied upon cars imported from Korea.
 The less than two-year timeline from planning to production was relatively unheard of.
 Yet by 2016, the first Kia Fortes were ready to roll off the production line.

-Construction began on KMMX in October of 2014.
-The entire plant only took 15 months to build to completion, and by the latter stages of 2016, it was already in operation.
-In 2018, KIA announced that the plant in Monterrey would increase production by 40%.
+In 2017, the plant manufactured 223,000 units.
+By 2018, KIA had announced that the Monterrey plant would increase production by 40%.
 That figure was based on the plans the company had to enter new markets in Central and South America, as well as the Middle East and Africa.
 By 2020, four short years after opening, the company had produced its one-millionth vehicle.

 Which Car Models Does KIA Manufacture in Monterrey, Mexico?